martin-ens/Demineur/README.md

 A version of the classic game of minesweeper, done in Python.

 In order to load the graphics, it is necessary to set the correct directory to the Graphics folder in the downloaded file.
 (See Python code)
+All UI elements do not belong to me, and come from the original game.